 The Supplier shall invoice the Customer:

-for the Subscription Fees payable in respect of the Initial Subscription Term within 14 days of the Effective Date, or where the Customer has elected for a Free Trial Period within 14 days of the Customer notifying the Supplier that the Customer wishes to continue using the Services beyond the Free Trial Period; and
+for the Subscription Fees payable within 14 days of the Customer notifying the Supplier that the Customer wishes to continue using the Services beyond the Free Trial Period; and

-for the Subscription Fees payable in respect of each Renewal Period within 14 days after the commencement of the next Academic Year.
+for the Subscription Fees payable in respect of each subsequent Subscription Period within 14 days of its commencement.

 and the Customer shall pay each invoice within 30 days after the date of such invoice.

 If the Supplier has not received payment within 30 days after the due date, and without prejudice to any other rights and remedies of the Supplier: